IoT-Dude/iot-dude.github.io/_posts/2023-03-31-Social-Exclusion-in-Sweden-contribution-provision-number-of-full-year-equivalents.md

-Ejdern Analytics by Patrik Ackell 2023
+Analytics by Patrik Ackell 2023

 # Social Exclusion in Sweden